-B. Methods of Signing For Traffic Pacing
+B. Methods of Signing for Traffic Pacing

-At a point not less than 1,000 feet in advance of the beginning point of the pace, the Contractor shall place a portable changeable message sign with the message "TRAFFIC SLOWED AHEAD SHORT DELAY".
+At a point not less than 1,000 feet in advance of the beginning point of the pace, the Contractor shall place a PCMS sign with the message "TRAFFIC SLOWED AHEAD EXPECT SHORT DELAY".